junxit/us-congress-code/title-10/chapter-47/sec-920b.md

 (Added Pub.
 L. 112–81, div.
 A, title V, § 541(b), Dec.
 31, 2011, 125 Stat.
 1407; amended Pub.
 L. 112–239, div.
 A, title X, § 1076(a)(3), Jan.
 2, 2013, 126 Stat.
 1948; Pub.
 L. 114–328, div.
 E, title LX, § 5430(c), Dec.
 23, 2016, 130 Stat.
 2950.)

 ## Notes

-### Amendment of Subsection (h)(1)

-Pub.
-L. 114–328, div.
-E, title LX, § 5430(c), title LXIII, § 5542, Dec.
-23, 2016, 130 Stat.
-2950, 2967, and Ex.
-Ord.
-No. 13825, Mar.
-1, 2018, 83 F.R.
-9889, provided that, except as otherwise provided, effective on Jan.
-1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (h)(1) of this section is amended by inserting before the period at the end “, except that the term ‘sexual act’ also includes the intentional touching, not through the clothing, of the genitalia of another person who has not attained the age of 16 years with an intent to abuse, humiliate, harass, degrade, or arouse or gratify the sexual desire of any person”.
-See 2016 Amendment note below.
-For text of this section after amendment on the effective date, see Amendment of Analysis and Subchapter note preceding section 877 of this title.

 ### Amendments